afterpay/sdk-android/README.md

 ### Proguard

-The Afterpay Android SDK will configure your app's Proguard rules using `proguard-rules.txt`.
+The Afterpay Android SDK will configure your app's Proguard rules using [`proguard-rules.pro`][proguard-rules].

 ## Features